TuanYi/TuanYi.github.io/index.md

 (c) Galactic stellar formation and evolution theory; the stellar activities and dynamo.

-(d) Procedural generation and artistic rendering of celestial objects.
+(d) Procedural generation and artistic rendering of animations for celestial objects.

 This is what I am studying: